Flow Learners for PDEs: Toward a Physics-to-Physics Paradigm for Scientific Computing: A Transport-First Research Agenda

 This becomes even more important under partial observability.
 Rare but consequential branches of the dynamics are exactly the ones that simple point prediction tends to wash out and that decision makers care about most.
 If those branches are missing from the archive, a transport learner may still collapse them, only with more elaborate machinery.
 Under the new paradigm, a good solver is inseparable from a good data strategy.
 Archive curation, retrieval, curriculum design, and multi-fidelity transfer are all first-order components of the solver.

 \textbf{Put physics inside the loop.} Scientific users will not trust models that are statistically plausible yet physically inadmissible.
-If transport is the learned object, then physics should shape the transport itself.
-This suggests a clear agenda: divergence-free or symmetry-preserving field parameterizations, constrained latent manifolds, projection-guided sampling, residual-aware correctors, transport paths that remain inside admissible regions, and explicit characterization of the tradeoff among fidelity, calibration, and constraint satisfaction~\cite{divfree2024,holderrieth2025pcfm,millard2026particle}.
+If transport is the learned object, physics should shape transport itself.
+This suggests a clear agenda: divergence-free or symmetry-preserving field parameterizations, constrained latent manifolds, projection-guided sampling, residual-aware correctors, transport paths inside admissible regions, and explicit characterization of the tradeoff among fidelity, calibration, and constraint satisfaction~\cite{divfree2024,holderrieth2025pcfm,millard2026particle}.